Patients think someone is watching out for them

 When I finally managed to force the police to let me file criminal charges against the surgeon, even though they would not let me file them against the, as yet unnamed, nurse, they finally went to the hospital and did one thing (and possibly only one) that would have been done by any medical board investigator who both knew how to do the job and cared enough to do it.
 The signature of the nurse who groped me was on the post op report, but it was illegible.
 The police showed it to other nurses until one of them both recognized it and didn’t lie.
 At last we had her name.
 And then the surgeon told the police that that nurse, the one who caused this whole thing, the one who had groped me and whose name we just had discovered, would testify that this never happened.
 And that was good enough for the police.

 The patient community needs an agency that is on its side and knows things like how to determine the names of caregivers and that the police are unmotivated and that state medical boards are obstructive, and all the other things that injured patients learn one at a time by being defeated by them.
 It needs an agency that already has thought about how to protect patients in the face of that.
 I keep coming across other patients who have had to learn the lessons the way I learned them.
 I’ve seen worse cases than mine.
 And there are public examples, like serial killers in medicine.
 Our health care industry does not even protect us from serial killers, honestly.
-For instance, Charles Cullen (links to another site where there is a list of similar examples).
+For instance, Charles Cullen (opens a new tab linked to another site where there is a list of similar examples).
 From the top down in his hospital people covered up for him while he murdered patients.
 That is the routine.
 Even for lesser sins.
 They even cover-up permanent incompetence.

 Meanwhile patient safety advocates worry about errors.
 Errors.
 Only errors.
 Anything worse turns out not to be discussable.
 It would be too disrespectful to caregivers.
 Health care professionals brush worse things off saying, “That’s another matter entirely.”
 Really?
 In a discussion about patient safety, intentionally injuring patients is another matter entirely?
 And refusing to treat injuries even if only accidentally incurred is another matter entirely?
 And treatment providers so talentless at their jobs that they routinely injure patients are another matter entirely?